RESEARCH STARTER

 Despite these proactive measures, the threat of future violence remains a concern, as evidenced by subsequent tragic shootings, including the 2018 attack at Marjory Stoneman Douglas High School and the 2022 shooting at Robb Elementary School in Uvalde, Texas.
 These incidents continue to fuel discussions about the best approaches to create safe learning environments, balancing security with the need for a nurturing educational atmosphere.

 On December 14, 2012, twenty-year-old Adam Lanza drove to Sandy Hook Elementary School in Newtown, Connecticut, and fatally shot twenty children and six educators.
 He had already shot and killed his mother, Nancy, at their Newtown home, and as police arrived at the school, Lanza shot himself in the head.
 It was second only to the 2007 Virginia Polytechnic Institute massacre, which was the deadliest mass school shooting by a single person in US history.
 While neither death toll surpassed the 1927 Bath School bombing in Michigan, the aftermath of the Newtown tragedy—especially because it involved the senseless deaths of so many young children—fueled the debate over gun control and school safety measures, which divided the nation along ideological lines as never before.
-While then-President Barak Obama proposed and Congress debated gun control legislation, citizens and state legislatures pondered the best methods of ensuring the safety of the nation’s students.
+While then-President Barack Obama proposed and Congress debated gun control legislation, citizens and state legislatures pondered the best methods of ensuring the safety of the nation’s students.
+These debates have continued under the Biden administration and both of Trump's administrations.

 Background